raclettejs/raclette-docs/docs/introduction/what-is-raclette.md

 3. UIs need dashboards, forms, and workflows
 4. Everything needs to scale across multiple tenants/organizations

-Raclette handles steps 1-4 out of the box.
+raclette handles steps 1-4 out of the box.
 You handle your specific business requirements.

 ## Architecture